DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/bar-series.md

-value | number | The bar's value. color | string | A series color. index | number | Point index.
+value | number | The bar's value. color | string | A series color. index | number | Point index. state | string | A point state.
+It can be following values: 'hovered' - point is hovered, 'selected' - point is selected, undefined - point is not hovered and not selected (normal state).

 ## Plugin Components